Practical Examples of Method Overloading

 pip install multipledispatch

-2. Create an overloading function using: With multipledispatch, you can define multiple versions of a function that will be dispatched based on the types of the input arguments.
+2. Create an overloading function using: You can specify different iterations of a function that will be executed according to the kinds of incoming parameters by using multiple dispatch.

-Here’s an example that demonstrates function overloading using multipledispatch.
+Here's an example of function overloading with multiple dispatch.

 from multipledispatch import dispatch